Gouvernathor/layeredimage2/layeredimage.rst

 displayables being shown at the same time (the `if_all`, `if_any`, and `if_not` properties can tweak this).

-If the displayable is not explicitly given, it will be computed from the name of the layeredimage, the group (if any), the group's or the attribute's variant (if any), and the attribute.
+A displayable can be given, optionally using the ``image:`` syntax described earlier.
+If no displayable is explicitly given, it will be computed from the name of the layeredimage, the group (if any), the group's or the attribute's variant (if any), and the attribute.
 See the :ref:`pattern <layeredimage-pattern>` section for more details.

 The attribute statement takes the following properties: